truenas/documentation/README.md

 # Local Build Process

-1. Open the downloaded repository within your desired text editor and run Hugo with `hugo serve`.
-When complete, a local copy of the website is available by entering `//localhost:1313/` in a browser address bar.
+Open the downloaded repository in a terminal program like Windows Power Shell, then enter `hugo serve`.
+When complete, a local copy of the website is available.
+Enter <code>//localhost:<i>1313</i>/`</code> in a browser address bar, where <code><i>1313</i></code> is the port number shown in the text output of the Hugo build status.
+In most cases this is `1313` but can be a different port number.
-2. As changes within your chosen text editor or integrated development environment (IDE) are made, Hugo automatically rebuilds the local copy to include the intended modifications.
+Hugo automatically rebuilds the local copy to include any changes made and saved in your chosen text editor or integrated development environment (IDE).

-# Making File Changes
+# Make File Changes

-1. From your desired text editor (VS Code, Sublime Text, Atom, Notepad++, etc), utilize [CommonMark](https://spec.commonmark.org/0.31.2/) or [HTML](https://www.w3schools.com/html/default.asp) commands to input changes.
+1. Open your desired text editor (VS Code, Sublime Text, Atom, Notepad++, etc) and enter text changes using [CommonMark](https://spec.commonmark.org/0.31.2/) Markdown or [HTML](https://www.w3schools.com/html/default.asp) tags to format text.
-2. Save any intended changes within the text editor and wait for modifications to appear on the local build.
+2. Save your changes and wait for modifications to show in the local build.
+3. Submit the pull request.
-3. If using GitHub Desktop, ensure that all desired changes have been committed to your working branch prior to creating the final pull request.
+   If using GitHub Desktop, make sure you commit all desired changes to your working branch before creating the final pull request.